Nov 16, 2022

 What Are Multiconductor Cables?

-Multiconductor cables are also called multi-core cables.
-Each conductor has an insulating jacket that gives it certain protective properties, such as heat, moisture and chemical resistance.
+Multiconductor cables, also called multi-core cables, have each conductor covered by an insulating jacket that gives it certain protective properties, such as heat, moisture, and chemical resistance.
 They are fairly flexible and easy to solder.

 In addition, multiconductor cables come in various American Wire Gauge (AWG) sizes, with specifications and standards to support safe installations in many different applications.
 They typically handle between 300 and 600 volts and are rated for maximum temperatures of 90-105°C.